undergrad-partner-school

 Non-Need Based

-48 students, including freshmen, were awarded institutional non-need-based scholarship or grant aid at this school in 2025.
-24 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of non-need-based institutional scholarships/grants was $2,737,246.
+Institutional non-need-based scholarships or grants were given to 48 students overall (including freshmen) at St. John's College, Santa Fe in 2025.
+Institutional help in the form of non-need-based scholarships or grants was given to 24 full-time freshmen.
+The total amount of institutional scholarships and awards that were not based on financial need was $2,737,246.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $301,853 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Faculty